-Besides the curving performance, wear and RCF, running stability is another important criterion to be considered during the profile design, because the stability assessment is one of the most important tasks of running dynamics [13].
+Besides the curving performance, wear and RCF, running stability is another important criterion to be considered during the profile design, because the stability assessment is one of the most important tasks of running dynamics [13], [14].
 The stability requirements are usually contradictory to the curving requirements.
+Whereas a more conformal contact and higher difference of rolling radii improves the self steering ability of wheelsets, the same considers a higher risk of the safety relevant self excited bogie oscillations called instability in railway applications.

 Even if the required targets for stability and curving are reached for the theoretical profile, the shape of the wheel profile and consequently the running performance can change due to wear.
 A common approach is to use a typical worn wheel profile as a basis for the development of a new wheel profile under the assumption that the "worn type" profile will keep its form in service.
 The lateral shape of wheel profile, however, rather seldom keeps its form with wear.
-Even a theoretical "worn type" wheel profile based on a large number of measured worn wheel profiles often changes its tread shape due to tread wear, mainly at running on prevailing straight track and/or at high power traction vehicles.
+Even a "worn type" design wheel profile based on a large number of measured worn wheel profiles often changes its tread shape due to tread wear, mainly at vehicles running on prevailing straight track and/or at high power traction vehicles.
 The tread wear due to traction creep increases mainly under low adhesion conditions.
-To transfer large traction forces under insufficient adhesion conditions, modern vehicles maintain large creep values by advanced traction control, leading to wheel tread conditioning and an increase of traction force.
-However, a large creep between wheel and rail changes the wear from mild or severe to a catastrophic wear [14], and wheel conditioning by sanding in wet conditions increases the wheel wear by a factor of 10 compared to dry conditions without sanding [15].
+To transfer large traction forces under insufficient adhesion conditioning and an increase of traction force.
+However, a large creep between wheel and rail changes the wear from mild or severe to a catastrophic wear [15], and wheel conditioning by sanding in wet conditions increases the wheel wear by a factor of up to 10 compared to dry conditions without sanding [16].
 An increasing conformity of a wheel profile together with increasing conicity due to prevailing tread wear can hardly be avoided at these vehicles.

-Local tread wear can be reduced by applying a new wheel profile with a wider wear spreading across the profile shape.
-This paper deals with the development of such new, theoretical tread profile with regard to stability requirements, i.e. to targeted conicity.
+Local tread wear can be reduced by applying a new design wheel profile with a wider wear spreading across the profile shape.
+This article deals with the development of such new, design tread profile with regard to stability requirements, i.e. to target conicity.
 The paper is structured as follows: In Chapter 2, the relationship between the contact angle, conformity, equivalent conicity and the contact spreading during lateral wheelset displacement is explained.
 Chapter 3 presents a case study which illustrates the effect of contact geometry on the contact spreading comparing measured profile development of different theoretical wheel profiles applied on a vehicle running with large traction creep on prevailing straight tracks.
-A new wheel profile design with a wide contact spreading and targeted conicity together with profiles examples related to the investigated case study are presented in Chapter 4.
+A new wheel profile design with a wide contact spreading and target conicity together with profiles examples related to the investigated case study are presented in Chapter 4.
 Chapter 5 contains conclusions and outlook.

-2 RELATIONSHIP BETWEEN THE NOMINAL CONTACT ANGLE, CONFORMITY AND EQUIVALENT CONICITY
+2 INTERRELATIONSHIP BETWEEN THE NOMINAL CONTACT ANGLE, CONFORMITY AND EQUIVALENT CONICITY

-A well known parameter largely used to describe the contact geometry in railway applications is equivalent conicity.
-There are different methods for calculation of equivalent conicity, see [16], [17].
-We will use equivalent linearization [16] and harmonic linearization [18], which both estimate periodic wheelset movement with a specified amplitude.
+A well known parameter largely used to describe the wheel/rail contact geometry in railway applications is the equivalent conicity.
+There are different methods for calculation of equivalent conicity, see [17], [18].
+We will use equivalent linearisation [17] and harmonic linearisation [19], which both assume periodic wheelset movement with a specified amplitude.